9oelM/9oelM.github.io/content/blog/2022-01-02--elasticpwn-how-to-find-and-collect-data-from-exposed-elasticsearch-and-kibana-instances/index.md

 # Securing your Elastic stack

 These are some really minimal steps to get your Elastic stack secured:
 - set `xpack.security.enabled` as `true` if you are running an old version of the Elastic stack.
-One really good news is that this is going to be `false` by default in the newest versions.
+One really good news is that this is going to be `true` by default in the newest versions.
 This will help protect lots of instances from being exposed to the world:
     > Currently, security features are disabled when operating on a basic or trial license when `xpack.security.enabled` has not been explicitly set to true.
 This behavior is now deprecated.
 In version 8.0.0, security features will be enabled by default for all licenses, unless explicitly disabled (by setting `xpack.security.enabled` to `false`).
 - set password: `bin/elasticsearch-setup-passwords interactive`
 - use `WWW-Authenticate` header to restrict access